We are officially-unofficially into the beginning of my favourite season!

 But Maya, who was abandoned by her own mother, has secrets, too.
 And as she’s drawn closer to this enigmatic boy who is no longer a boy, she’ll risk everything to reunite him with his father who has disappeared from the known world.

-My First Reaction: One of my favourite things is psychiatric hospital settings in thrillers.
+My Fucking Thoughts: One of my favourite things is psychiatric hospital settings in thrillers.
 In and of itself, without anything sinister happening in a storyline, the nuthouse is already going to be creepy.
 Just in general.
 You start adding in a suspenseful mystery and the setting kicks that shit up to 11.
 It never fails.
 Fact.
 But I don’t get to read enough of them.

 🔪Guess Who by Chris McGeorge